hridoyreh/launch-startups/README.md

 # About

-This list is created and maintained by Hridoy Rehman.
+This list is created and maintained by [Hridoy Rehman](https://x.com/hridoyreh).

+# Copyright
+You are welcome to read and use this for your personal or professional projects.
+However, please note that this content is my original work, and you may not redistribute, republish, or share it publicly without giving me full credit as the original creator.
+Sharing this resource without proper attribution is not allowed.

+Thank you for your attention to this matter.